 One of the cool things about Crystal Palace is all the cute independent shops!
 Homewares especially are really represented!
 The gem for me is Maison Minimale on Church Road.
 Gorgeous homewares, books, stationary, and lots of lovely little bits.
 I stop in pretty much every time I walk by.
 I’ve got a few candles from them as well!
 I mean, it’s dreamy and there are so many things I want to get my hands on.
 Adorable cushions in particular are my Kryptonite just now.
 The second we get our new couch, you better believe that I’ll be piling it high with cute cushions!

 A few other great shops you can find in Crystal Palace?
 Elkins, also on Church Road, has a similar vibe to Maison Minimale.
 Lots of gorgeous housewares!
 Mrs. Robinsons is another great one, as well as Lowie, a clothing store with some fabulous pieces!
-Some of them might require saving up a tad, but they’re totally irresistible!

 As far as cool neighborhoods go, Crystal Palace is definitely worth a visit!
 It may be south of the river, but it’s totally full of character!
 I might be a little biased, but it’s a place I never tire of exploring!
 I have lots of areas on the list of things I want to explore, and I’m slowly getting through them (Chiswick anyone?) but I thought it would be fun to share a little closer to home this time!